 Use the table at the end of this article to identify controls related to the following common risks an extended, teleworking enterprise may face.

 - Remote Access to Servers

 Risks: Keeping business moving, from PowerPoints to executing contracts, means remote workers must connect to central servers in order to access and share business sensitive information.
 Without proper access controls and customized permissions, unintended access may be granted.

 - Video and Teleconferencing

-Risks: These communication tools are frequently 3rd party solution providers, and may not be authorized solutions for the sharing of sensitive information, yet they become an essential means for communication and productivity.
+Risks: These communication tools are frequently 3rd party solution providers, and therefore may not be authorized solutions for the sharing sensitive information.
+Nevertheless, they become an essential means for communication and productivity.